Faroese Beer Tour | Hiking to Kirkjubøur

 You will have a great view of Sandoy, Hestur, Koltur and Vágar - and of Tórshavn and Nólsoy before you go round "Reynsmúli" on your way out of Tórshavn.

-On the trip, you will be served traditional Faroese food and two cans of tasty Faroese beers.
-Coffee is also included in the price as well as some Faroese home-made snacks.
+On the trip, you will be served two cans of tasty Faroese beers.
+Coffee is also included in the price as well as some delicious snacks.

 You will stop a couple of times along the route - to enjoy the food and beer and to relax.
 And you will be treated to some fun local history, and it has to be said: the view from the top is spectacular (provided it is not foggy, of course).

-When you arrive in Kirkjubøur, you will have the opportunity to stroll around the village and enjoy the historical sites there.
-The tour guide will introduce you to:
+When you arrive in Kirkjubøur, you will have the opportunity to stroll around the village and enjoy the historical sites there:

 1) Magnus Cathedral ruins from about 1300